 - Add all the remaining ingredients and bring to a boil.
 (Don't worry about chopping the peppers or garlic, the soup will be blended)

-- Reduce heat to low and simmer for 25 minutes, or until the carrots and celery are tender.
+- Reduce heat to low, cover and simmer for 25 minutes, or until the carrots and celery are tender.

 - Remove bay leaf, carefully transfer the soup to a blender, and blend until smooth.
 Best to do this in 2 batches to avoid being splashed with hot soup.